ruby-china/rails-guides/source/active_record_validations.md

 regular expression to validate the attribute's value.
 Otherwise, it will try to convert the value to a number using `Float`.

-WARNING.
-Note that the regular expression above allows a trailing newline character.

 ```ruby
 class Player < ApplicationRecord